hpc-uk/build-instructions/pyenvs/pytorch/run_pytorch_1.9.0_cirrus_py38.md

 see [https://horovod.readthedocs.io/en/stable/mpi_include.html](https://horovod.readthedocs.io/en/stable/mpi_include.html).

 The submission script below shows how to run PyTorch over multiple GPUs.
-The job runs an MNIST benchmark using the scripts and data located within `/lustre/home/shared/ml/pytorch/benchmarks`.
+The job runs an MNIST benchmark using the scripts and data located within `/lustre/home/shared/ml/pytorch/benchmarks/mnist`.
-Furthermore, PyTorch itself is encapsulated within the Pytorch Lightning framework (v1.3.8) as shown by the contents of the `hvpytl.py` script.

 Launch a PyTorch job that uses 2 GPUs on one Cascade Lake GPU node